 Of all the people dissatisfied with the situation in terms of the integration of migrants, 45% consider that measures should be taken by the State.
-17% think that it is the responsibility of each individual and 12% of associations or NGOs.
-11% consider that it is up to the foreigners themselves to make an effort towards integration.
+20% think that it is the responsibility of associations and 14% of each individual.
+6% consider that it is up to the foreigners themselves to make an effort towards integration.

-Concerning the fight against racism, 29% said that steps should be taken by the Confederation, the cantons or the communes and 24% by each individual.
-19% consider that measures should be taken by the political parties or politicians and 15% by schools or teachers.
+Concerning the fight against racism, 29% of the dissatisfied said that steps should be taken by the Confederation, the cantons or the communes, another 22% think that this should be the responsibility of each individual.
+19% consider that measures should be taken by the political parties or politicians and 13% by the schools.

 |Rank||Overall ranking||Migrant integration||Fight against racism|

 For both of these issues, the State remains the institution mentioned most often.
-Individual responsibility and the role of citizens are the second factor most often mentioned.
-Although politicians are considered to be key players in the fight against racism, they are considered less important for integration where the role of associations or NGOs comes to the forefront.
+Individual responsibility and the role of each individual come second.
+Although politicians are considered to be key players in the fight against racism, they are considered less important for integration where the role of associations comes to the forefront.

-1) In your opinion, who should do less for the integration of migrants in Switzerland?
+1) Who should do less for the integration of migrants?

-2) In your opinion, who should do more for the integration of migrants in Switzerland?
+2) Who should do more for the integration of migrants?

-3) In your opinion, who should do less to fight racism?
+3) Who should do less to fight racism?

-4) In your opinion, who should do more to fight racism?
+4) Who should do more to fight racism?

 To all questions above: Open-ended questions (CAWI/CATI), coded according to a common code book.